 Natalie Gillespie sighed in frustration as she felt beads of sweat trickle down the back of her neck.
 “Not again!” she huffed, blasting her car’s air conditioner and hoping she wouldn’t be drenched by the time she finished driving carpool.

 Since starting menopause, the 52-year-old Florida mom had been experiencing hot flashes, night sweats, fatigue, and headaches.
-But she never imagined a new job — and an unconventional treatment — would be the answer to her prayers.
+But she never imagined a new job and an unconventional treatment — CBD for hot flashes — would be the answer to her prayers.

 Determined to learn everything she could about CBD, Natalie began scouring scientific studies and quickly discovered that CBD is legal and just one of many chemicals in the cannabis plant.
 In fact, THC, which causes a high, is a completely different substance.
 She also read that when used by itself, CBD actually helps disorders like anxiety, depression, heart disease, and pain.

 But Natalie was even more surprised when she asked her Christian friends their thoughts — and some had already tried it.
 One friend, who’d suffered from severe psoriasis, had done everything her doctors suggested without relief.
 But after using CBD for three weeks, her skin completely cleared.
 Amazed, Natalie found herself thinking about her own menopausal symptoms.
-And after praying about it a bit more, she decided it was worth a try.
+And after praying about it a bit more, she decided using CBD for hot flashes was worth a try.

 Relief at Last